JohanDegraeve/iOS-Open-GPX-Follower/README.md

 Based on [GPX Tracker](https://github.com/merlos/iOS-Open-GPX-Tracker)

-If you are goint to track without Internet... don't worry!
-Just browse the area where you'll be tracking and it will be cached.

-Open GPX Follower is an open source app (same lincense as Open GPX Tracker)

 ## Download Source code
 This application is written in Swift.
 To download the code run this command in a console: